Can Stationary Distributions of Scale-Invariant Neural Networks Be Described by the Thermodynamics of an Ideal Gas?: Background

-\paragraph{Stationary behavior of SGD} In classical optimization theory, SGD differs from full-batch gradient descent: instead of converging to a single stationary point of the loss function, SGD converges to a \emph{stationary distribution} centered around it.
+\paragraph{Stationary behavior of SGD.} In classical optimization theory, SGD differs from full-batch gradient descent: instead of converging to a single stationary point of the loss function, SGD converges to a \emph{stationary distribution} centered around it.
 We denote this distribution by $\rho_{\bm{w}}(\bm{w})$, where $\bm{w}\in \mathbb{R}^d$ are the model parameters.
-This behavior arises from two factors: (1) the finite learning rate and (2) the stochastic gradient estimates.
-Both inject noise into the optimization process, analogous to thermal fluctuations, making thermodynamics a natural framework for analysis.
+This behavior is driven by the finite learning rate and stochastic gradient estimates, both of which inject noise into the dynamics, analogous to thermal fluctuations and naturally motivating a thermodynamic perspective.

-\paragraph{Scale-invariant neural networks} Modern architectures often include normalization layers that make preceding parameters \emph{scale-invariant}, i.e., the output of the normalization layer is independent of the parameter norm.
+\paragraph{Scale-invariant networks.} Modern architectures often include normalization layers that make preceding parameters \emph{scale-invariant}, i.e., the output of the normalization layer is independent of the parameter norm.
 We focus on fully scale-invariant networks, where the whole output of the network does not depend on the parameter norm (i.e., only on the unit direction vector of the weights).
-Accordingly, the loss function satisfies $L(\alpha \bm{w}) = L(\bm{w})$ for all $\alpha>0$.
-Gradients of scale-invariant functions obey: \textbf{(P1)} $\nabla L(\alpha \bm{w}) = \frac{1}{\alpha}\nabla L({\bm{w}})$ and \textbf{(P2)} $\bm{w}^T\nabla L(\bm{w})=0$ (see Lemma 3.1 of \cite{li2020reconciling}).
-These hold for both full-batch and stochastic gradients.
 The dynamics of the model on the unit sphere (i.e., the loss evolution) is governed by the \emph{effective learning rate} (ELR), defined as $\eta_{\eff} = \eta / \|\bm{w}\|^2$, where $\eta$ is the usual learning rate (LR) used in SGD iterates.